the1lab/1lab/src/Cat/Diagram/Separator/Strong.lagda.md

 ## Functorial definitions

-We shall now prover our claim that a strong separator $S$ allows us to distinguish invertible morphisms purely by checking invertibility at
+We shall now prove our claim that a strong separator $S$ allows us to distinguish invertible morphisms purely by checking invertibility at
 $S$-generalized elements.
 More precisely, if $S$ is a strong separator, then $\cC(S,-)$ is [[conservative]].